Functional safety: Safety Review Boards

-At Boeing, a Safety Review Board (SRB) is responsible for deciding only if an issue is or is not a safety issue; a SRB brings together multiple company subject-matter experts (SMEs) in many disciplines.
+At Boeing, a Safety Review Board (SRB) is responsible for deciding only if an issue is or is not a safety issue.
+An SRB brings together multiple company subject-matter experts (SMEs) in many disciplines.
 The most knowledgeable SME presents the issue, assisted and guided by the Aviation Safety organization.
 The safety decision is taken as a vote.
 Any vote for "safety" results in a board decision of "safety".

 Space

 In the US, NASA developed an infrastructure for safety critical systems adopted widely by industry, both in North America and elsewhere, with a standard, supported by guidelines.
 The NASA standard and guidelines are built on ISO 12207, which is a software practice standard rather than a safety critical standard, hence the extensive nature of the documentation NASA has been obliged to add, compared to using a purpose designed standard such as IEC EN 61508.
 A certification process for systems developed in accord with the NASA guidelines exists.